spesmilo/electrum-docs/cve.rst

 from the outside world must be explicitly authorized, by setting 'rpchost' and 'rpcport' in your Electrum configuration.

-On January 6th, 2018, Tavis Omandy demonstrated that the jsonrpc interface could be exploited against the Electrum GUI, and that the attack could be carried out by a web browser running locally, visiting a webpage with specially crafted javascript.
+On January 6th, 2018, Tavis Ormandy demonstrated that the JSONRPC interface could be exploited against the Electrum GUI, and that the attack could be carried out by a web browser running locally, visiting a webpage with specially crafted JavaScript.

 We released a new version (3.0.4) in the hours following Tavis' post, with a patch written by mithrandi (Debian packager), that addressed the attack demonstrated by Tavis.
-In addition, the github remained open, because mithrandi's patch was not adding password protection to the jsonrpc interface.
+In addition, the Github issue remained open, because mithrandi's patch was not adding password protection to the JSONRPC interface.

 Shortly after the 3.0.4 release we started to work on adding proper password protection to the JSONRPC interface of the daemon, and that